 This easy chia jam is a delicious way to eat more berries on a regular basis.
 The recipe has been a long time coming.
-Earlier last year, I received an unsettling call from the doctor’s office after a routine visit.
-Don’t worry, I am completely fine.
+I received an unsettling call from the doctor’s office early last year.
+Don’t worry, I’m completely fine.
 I am, however, as neurotic as ever.
 I’m also a natural-born researcher, so I dove straight into the internet for more information.
 It’s better to do something than to do nothing, you know?

 I opened at least fifty tabs to read the latest research about the cancer-fighting, insulin-stabilizing, life-giving powers of whole foods.
 Food really can be the best medicine—or at least, the best preventative medicine.
 I love that blogging allows me to promote whole foods via delicious recipes.
 I don’t talk much about nutrition since I’m not a dietitian, but here we go!

 Have you ever spent five dollars on a tiny container of organic raspberries, only to find that they’re moldy when you get home?
 Majorly disappointing.
 Plus, I’m only one person, and sometimes fresh fruit gets lost in my refrigerator before I can get to it.

 One day, I tried defrosting some frozen organic raspberries in my fridge overnight.
 I piled them onto peanut butter toast the next morning, and I was surprised by how much I enjoyed them.
 Raspberries release a lot of moisture when they defrost, which lends them a natural jam-like consistency.
 Plus, you can buy a big bag of frozen raspberries for the same price as one little container of fresh berries.